-4. The Chief of Personnel answered in letters of 25 April 1991 that the scale published on 11 February 1991 was the final decision, that the Administration had no intention of reviewing the matter and refused to waive the internal appeal procedure, and that the report on the salary survey had already been communicated to the staff representatives and "any other correspondence could be made available to the Board of Appeal, as necessary".

-5. On getting those letters the complainants filed suit with the Regional Board of Appeal on 26 April.
-In the ensuing proceedings the defendant Organization objected that the final decision within the meaning of the Staff Rules had been the bulletin of 11 February 1991, the time limit set in Rule 580.1 had expired at 12 April and the appeals were out of time and therefore irreceivable.

-6. The Board reported on 1 October 1991.
+- 4. The Chief of Personnel answered in letters of 25 April 1991 that the scale published on 11 February 1991 was the final decision, that the Administration had no intention of reviewing the matter and refused to waive the internal appeal procedure, and that the report on the salary survey had already been communicated to the staff representatives and "any other correspondence could be made available to the Board of Appeal, as necessary". - 5.
+On getting those letters the complainants filed suit with the Board of Appeal on 26 April.
+In the ensuing proceedings the defendant Organization objected that the final decision within the meaning of the Staff Rules had been the bulletin of 11 February 1991, the time limit set in Rule 580.1 had expired at 12 April and the appeals were out of time and therefore irreceivable. - 6.
+The Board reported on 1 October 1991.
 In the introduction it said that it had given "careful attention" to the issue of receivability.
-It went over the features of the case set out above and unanimously held that, the appeals being receivable, it must go into the merits.

-7. The Regional Director having rejected the Board's recommendations on 26 November 1991 and the Legal Counsel having confirmed the rejection on the Organization's behalf on 22 January 1992, the complainants came to the Tribunal, on 24 January.
+It went over the features of the case set out above and unanimously held that, the appeals being receivable, it must go into the merits. - 7.
+The Director having rejected the Board's recommendations on 26 November 1991, the complainants came to the Tribunal on 11 December.
 The Organization has raised the preliminary objection that their complaint is irreceivable on the grounds that the Board of Appeal was wrong to declare their internal appeals receivable.